0E9B061F/0E9B061F.github.io/src/blog/i-ching-stick-drying-rack.md

 # History

-- **2025-06-09**
+**2025-06-09**
-    🔨 WIP.
+: 🔨 WIP.
 The next edit will include additional images of the sticks that I'm working on.
 I wanted to get this published for now, though.

-- **2025-06-09**
+**2025-06-09**
-    🩹 Fixed typos, etc. and added more background on the *I Ching*.
+: 🩹 Fixed typos, etc. and added more background on the *I Ching*.
 Fixed a broken link.
 Added citations.

+**2025-06-10**
+: 📖 Added more historical details and sources.

 [^oraclebones]: Smith, Richard J. (2012) *The I Ching: A Biography*.
 Princeton, NJ: Princeton University Press.
 "We do not know for certain what the numerically generated trigrams and hexagrams in late Shang and early Zhou oracle bones and other sources might have signified ..."

+[^sacrifice]: Minford, John.
+(2014) *I Ching, The Essential Translation of the Ancient Chinese Oracle*.
+Viking.
+"Shang Priest-Kings seem to have been hugely preoccupied with Warfare and Sacrifice, and in particular with large-scale Human Sacrifice.
+It was a gruesome business.
+As the contemporary archaeologist Robert Bagley has coolly observed, 'Beheading was the normal method of Sacrifice, but some victims were dismembered or cut in half and a few children seem to have been trussed up and buried alive.'"

+[^achillomancy]: Minford, John.
+(2014) *I Ching, The Essential Translation of the Ancient Chinese Oracle*.
+Viking.
+"In the period that followed, the earlier shamanistic practices of Divination gradually lost ground to the more 'civilized' or 'secular' practice of achillomancy --- Yarrow Divination --- performed by casting the dried stalks of the yarrow, or milfoil, plant, Achillea millefolium."